glouppe/info8006-introduction-to-ai/projects/project1/README.md

 ## Instructions

 This part is due by **October 13, 2019 at 23:59**.
 This is a **hard** deadline.
 The following instructions are divided into different questions.
-You're asked to follow this subdivision in yoiur report.
+You're asked to follow this subdivision in your report.
 To do so, a [template](https://github.com/glouppe/info8006-introduction-to-ai/blob/modif_projets/projects/project1/template-project1.tex) is provided.

 In this first part of the project, only food dots are in the maze.
 No ghost is present.
 Your task is to design an intelligent based on search algorithms (see [Lecture 2](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture2.md)) for eating all the dots as quickly as possible.